Types of Degrees Environmental Engineering Majors Are Getting

 Online Environmental Engineering Programs

-In 2018-2019, 151 schools offered a environmental engineering program of some type.
+In the 2018-2019 academic year, 151 schools offered some type of environmental engineering program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|